 Lesson to children – cheating works.

-felinefan55 Premium Member 17 days ago
+felinefan55 Premium Member about 2 months ago

 One year my youngest had to make the solar system.
 All of the kids except for her and one other just did Styrofoam and they received Bs.
 My daughter and the other child both received As for innovation.
 The other kid had used balloons to illustrate the different sizes.
 We went to the farmers’ market and used stuff we found there.
 A watermelon was the sun.
 I don’t recall what most of the other things were.
 I know Neptune was a Brussels sprout.
 Pluto was still a planet.
 We used a blueberry for him.
 It was a fun assignment.